Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Problem Statement

-In this paper, we will present a method to estimate the function $\Delta_B$ using data from the true plant and Gaussian Process (GP) regression.
+In the next section, we will present a method to estimate the function $\Delta_B$ using data from the true plant and Gaussian Process regression.
 By doing so, it is possible to formulate a probabilistic version of the optimization problem \eqref{eq:cbf-qp-all} that takes into account the current best estimate of the term $\Delta_B$ and the estimation uncertainty.
-Note that learning $\Delta_B$ is advantageous rather than learning the full dynamics of the system (as is typically done in the model-based reinforcement learning literature) since $\Delta_B$ is a scalar function.
+Note that learning $\Delta_B$ is advantageous rather than learning the full dynamics of the system since $\Delta_B$ is a scalar function.
 Indeed, this function condenses all the safety-relevant model uncertainty into a scalar.
-Moreover, following our previous work \cite{GPCLFSOCP}, in order to retain the convexity of the CBF constraint we exploit the control-affine structure of $\Delta_B$ during learning.
-In the next section, we briefly explain this learning procedure.